Top Ten SEC and CFTC Recoveries of 2019

-Here are the Top Ten SEC and CFTC penalties of 2018 in cases other than FCPA enforcement, with links to more information about each of the cases:
+Here are the Top Ten SEC and CFTC recoveries of 2019 in cases other than FCPA enforcement, with links to more information about each of the cases:

 - Financial & Investment Fraud